unitycontainer/unity/SUSTAINABILITY.md

 - With accelerated frequency of .NET releases work being done on the library [rapidly deprecated](https://github.com/unitycontainer/container/issues/312) by new releases

-Existing support scheme is no longer sustainable.
+As you can see, existing support scheme is no longer sustainable.
 To continue support and development of Unity the user community must help.

 ## Sustainability by Community Support